elegant-h2020/video-surveillance-ubi-uc/README.md

 A collection of modules reqarding the ELEGANT project

+## Character-Recognition module

+This module utilizes a pre-trained handwriting model to recognize and extract text from images.
+The input is given as a CSV file which contains rows of Base64 encoded images along with the ground truth text of the image.
+The processing is handled by Nebulastream which makes uses of a Java UDF Mapper alongside with OpenCV library to process the input images, and uses the handwriting model for inference.
+The output is again a CSV file with the ocr Text and the real text for each input image.

+## Vulnerabilities-assessor

+This module accepts a CSV file with vulnerabilities report generated for a microservice, and uses Nebulastream library to performs filter and join operations based on type of vulnerabilities as well as a custom Java UDF to assign the severity level of the vulnerabilty (LOW, MEDIUM, HIGH, CRITICAL, UNKNOWN).

 ## Video-meta-analytics-module

 This module utilizes the NebulaStream Java Client to connect to a running nebulastream configuration